Business & Economics

 All teachers are expected to implement the Business and Economics curriculum at their grade level.
 All BEAM teachers receive special training in basic business and economics content as well as how to implement the curriculum in the classroom.

-In addition, BEAM has a Business and Economics Specialist who offers in depth opportunities for students in grades 3-8 to study and learn more business and economics.
-These activities involve playing the Stock Market Game and taking financial field trips.
+In addition, BEAM's Business and Economics program offers in depth opportunities for students in grades 3-8 to study and learn more business and economics.
+These activities involve playing the Stock Market Gam, taking financial field trips, and preparing or and participating in the yearly Financial Investment Challenge Bowl.

 Business and Economics Content Standards